nlhkabu/nlhkabu.github.io/_drafts/2015-01-06-implementing-django-formsets.md

 ---
 layout: post
 colors:
-    default: d51717
+    default: 6e3982
-    dark: cf1010
+    dark: 643077
-    light: f1abab
+    light: ae8abc

 title: Implementing Django Formsets - A Beginners Guide
 summary: A step-by-step guide for setting up and testing a standard Django formset.
 ---
-I've noticed on #django IRC that many people need guidance on formsets, and as I've now used them in a number of my projects &mdash; most recently, [Connect](/connect/) &mdash; I thought I could offer a short how-to based on my own experiences.
+I've noticed on #django IRC that many people need guidance on formsets, and as I've now used them in a couple of my projects &mdash; most recently, [Connect](/connect/) &mdash; I thought I could offer a short how-to based on my own experiences.

 Firstly, if you haven't already, go and [read the docs](https://docs.djangoproject.com/en/1.7/topics/forms/formsets/).
 If you're still confused, or want an end-to-end guide, then read on.
 The code contained in this guide has been tested to work with Django 1.7.

 ## What Does a Formset Do?
 Formsets are for dealing with sets of identical data.
-For example in Connect, I have a form where the user can save multiple links to their public profile, with each link having both a URL and an anchor.
+For example in Connect, I have a form where the user can save multiple links to their public profile, with each link having both a URL and an anchor:

 <figure>
     <img src="/assets/formset-animation.gif" alt="Animation of a formset in action"/>